 Social Care have a duty team to help you talk about concerns you have and take action to make children safe.
 The social care staff can always be asked for advice if you are not sure about a situation.

-Practitioners can use secure email networks to contact Children's Social Care - but please note these emails are not monitored 24 hours a day
+Practitioners can use secure email networks to contact Children's Social Care - but please note this email is not monitored 24 hours a day.

 Please do not keep your worries to yourself